Improving Graph Out-of-distribution Generalization Beyond Causality: Conclusion

 \section{Conclusion}

-This paper addresses graph OOD generalization in real-world scenario by introducing a framework named \algo.
-The study provides systematic analyses of the applicability of previous invariant learning methods in real-world scenarios, specifically regarding the underlying assumptions made for environments, invariant sub-graphs, and labels on synthetic datasets.
-Based on theorems derived from real-world data, this paper reevaluates the roles of environment and graph rationales and constructs a probabilistic graphical model concerning the conditional distribution of labels.
-Experimental results under complicated real-world distribution shifts show that \algo\ outperforms current SOTA methods by the margin up to 6.03\%.
+This paper addresses the graph OOD generalization problem.
+We first provided systematic analyses on the restricted applicability of existing invariant learning methods in complex real-world scenarios, specifically regarding the underlying assumptions made for environments, invariant sub-graphs, and labels.
+After that, we re-evaluated the roles of environment and graph rationales and constructed a probabilistic graphical model \algo\ concerning the conditional distribution of labels.
+Experimental results under complicated real-world distribution shifts show that \algo\ can consistently provide superior performance.